Why Study IP Law at the MIPLC?

 - Interdisciplinary, discussing all aspects of IP from the legal and relevant economic perspectives

-- Applicable, with the practical aspects of IP covered in simulations, case-studies, and internship
+- Designed to teach all the practical aspects of IP in simulations, case-studies, and an optional internship

-- Supplemented with study visits to European Patent Office and other IP organizations, an optional study visit to Washington, D.C., and guest lectures and talks throughout the year
+- Supplemented with study visits e.g. to the European Patent Office and BMW, and guest lectures and talks throughout the year

 - A member of the EIPIN network